La Louisiane, 725 Iberville St., (504) 378-7330; www.21stamendmentnola.com

 One Eyed Jacks

-The club features a wide variety of live music performances and a popular '80s night every Thursday.
+The club features a wide variety of live music, burlesque performances, film screenings, DJ dance nights and a popular '80s night on Thursday.
+The bar serves classic cocktails, cheap Miller High Life and PBR shot specials.
 The Matador is the signature drink.
 Open daily.
-Smoking allowed.
 No food.

 Patrick's Bar Vin